cultureandempire/cultureandempire.github.io/README.md

 FinCEN has stated that anyone buying or selling BitCoins for profit ([even in tiny amounts](http://www.wired.co.uk/news/archive/2013-05/23/bitcoin-atm-money-laundering)) will need a license.
 This includes BitCoin miners, who are key to the BitCoin network, since they process transactions.
 In May 2013, the largest BitCoin exchange, Mt.
 Gox, a Japanese business, had its US accounts seized by the Department of Homeland Security, another of the Spider's many arms, for operating without a money transmitter's license.

 Getting the proper licenses in the US is complex.
-As [Faisal Khan writes](http://payment-systems.quora.com/The-Money-Transmitter-License-Dilemma), "By varying estimates it will cost an organisation almost US$ 75 Million in security deposits/bonds and about a 18-24 month process before you are granted a license for each state."
+As [Faisal Khan writes](http://payment-systems.quora.com/The-Money-Transmitter-License-Dilemma), "By varying estimates it will cost an organisation almost US$75 Million in security deposits/bonds and about a 18-24 month process before you are granted a license for each state."
 As well as state licenses (covering the whole country), you may also need a federal license.

 Despite the cost and the uncertainty, several BitCoin exchanges are starting to get licenses.
 BitInstant claims to [be licensed in 30 US states](http://bitcoinmagazine.com/bitinstant-we-have-money-transmitter-licenses-in-30-states).
 In Europe, [Bitcoin-Central](http://bitcoin-central.net) is licensed in France, allowing it to operate across the European Union.